ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 },
 ```

-* Modify the code snippet to use your respective region.
-If your application resides in the UK use `BMSClient.REGION_UK`.
-If your application resides in Sydney use `BMSClient.REGION_SYDNEY`.

 ## Examples

-### Using BMSClient, BMSAuthorizationManager and BMSRequest
+### Using BMSClient and BMSRequest

 #### Initializing BMSClient

-The following JavaScript code is your entry point to the Bluemix Mobile Services.
-This method should be called before making a request.
-You will need to pass in the region for your application.
+The following JavaScript code is your entry point to the Bluemix Mobile services.
+Call this method before making any request.
+You must pass in the region for your application.
 The following constants are provided:

 ```JavaScript
  REGION_US_SOUTH // ".ng.bluemix.net";